-The links below will take you to a map interface to view georeferenced, true-color hyperspectral image data from the respective date.
+The links below, organized by year, will take you to a map interface to view georeferenced, true-color hyperspectral image data from the respective date.

 Given the total size of the data can range up to and beyond 1 GB of data, we recommend closing other browser tabs and windows